valpuia/render-hook-bug/README.md

 ## How to

 After running the project, notice the theme-switcher on right side of navigation
-- Click link (Inside page) on Dashboard page and you can see the render-hook is gone inside that page
+- Click link (Inside page) on Dashboard page and you can see the render-hook is gone from navigation
-- If you navigate from top navigation and the render-hook is still displaying
+- If you navigate from pages (not custom url) and the render-hook is displaying correctly

 ## Play along